WXFX

-WXFX (95.1 FM, "95.1 The Fox") is an American radio station licensed to serve the community of Prattville and Montgomery, Alabama.
-The station, established in 1977 as WQIM, is currently owned by Cumulus Media and the broadcast license is held by Cumulus Licensing LLC.
-The WXFX studios are located on the 3rd floor of The Colonial Financial Center in downtown Montgomery, and the transmitter tower is in Montgomery's northeast side.
+WXFX (95.1 FM, "95.1 The Fox") is an American radio station licensed to serve the community of Prattville, Alabama.
+The station, established in 1977 as WQIM, is owned by Cumulus Media and the broadcast license is held by Cumulus Licensing LLC.
+The WXFX studios are located on the third floor of The Colonial Financial Center in downtown Montgomery, and the transmitter tower is in Montgomery's northeast side.

 Programming

-WXFX broadcasts a Mainstream rock music format to the Montgomery, Alabama market.
+WXFX broadcasts a classic rock music format to the Montgomery, Alabama, market.
 Notable on air personalities include Rick Hendrick, Kelley Stone, and "The Big Show" with John Boy and Billy.

 WXFX also broadcasts digitally in HD Radio with its own programming on the HD1 channel, a sports radio simulcast of WMSP on HD2, and a classic hip hop format on HD3.